aws-samples/aws-organizations-tag-inventory/README.md

       ![central022.png](images%2Fcentral022.png)
 3. Confirm your choices
    ![central03.png](images%2Fcentral03.png)
-1. Copy the output values for  "**CentralStackPutTagInventoryRoleOutput**" and "**OrganizationsTagInventoryBucketNameOutput**", you'll need these values later
+1. Copy the output values for "**CentralStackNotificationTopicArnOutput**", "**CentralStackPutTagInventoryRoleOutput**", and "**OrganizationsTagInventoryBucketNameOutput**", you'll need these values later
    ![central04.png](images%2Fcentral04.png)

+Once the central stack is deployed you can [subscribe to notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) delivered through the deployed SNS topic.

 ###  Deploy a single spoke stack
 If you would like to deploy just a single spoke stack follow the directions below.
 However, if you would like to deploy the spoke stack to **multiple** account across your